David Finck ⩙ Luthier

 Urbana-Champaign

 Each violin I make has a voice uniquely its own with the power, wide tonal palette, and responsiveness expected of a fine violin.
-My building is inspired by a variety of models derived from masterworks of the past by Amati, Guarneri, and Stradivari.
+My building is inspired by a variety of models derived from masterworks of the past by Guarneri, Stradivari and Amati.
 I pay particular attention to optimizing tonality and playing characteristics through extensive sound adjustment.
-As a service included with your purchase, I am happy to work with you to further refine adjustments for your particular needs.
+I am happy to work with you to further refine adjustments for your particular needs.

-Given the distinctive nature of every instrument and the particular demands of advanced players, it is always best to select an already existing instrument, so I strive to have violins on hand available for audition.
-I encourage you to get in touch and then book a studio visit.
+Given the distinctive nature of every instrument and the particular demands of advanced players, it is advantageous to audition an existing instrument so I strive to have violins on hand available for trial.
+I encourage you to get in touch and book a studio visit.
 Alternatively, instrument auditions via home delivery can be time-saving, cost-effective and convenient.

 Selected Players